BRCA2 gene

 Clinical breast examination225 yearsEvery 6 to 12 months

-Breast MRI with contrast and/or mammography with consideration of tomosynthesis2Age 25 for MRI, or if MRI is unavailable, mammography with consideration of tomosynthesis.
-Age 30 for both MRI and mammography.
-Individualize to a younger age if a relative has been diagnosed younger than age 30.Annually
+Breast MRI with contrast225 years, or individualized to a younger age if a relative has been diagnosed younger than age 30.Annually

 Consider risk-reducing mastectomy.2IndividualizedNA